 What is the

-To transmit high power from power plant a huge circuit or network of high voltage creates, that is transmission line.
+To transmit high power from power plants a huge circuit or network of high voltage creates, that is a transmission line.
 The transmission lines become single circuit, double circuit, a triple circuit for conducting more power.
 A transmission line is divided into two based on the operating voltage.
 Such as-

 - Primary transmission: (230KV, 132KV)